ideasonpurpose/basic-wordpress-vagrant/README.md

 The Ansible provisioner will search for MySQL database dumpfiles in the top five levels of the project, ignoring WordPress core and common vendor directories.
 The top-most (first-found) database dumpfile will be imported.

+A default theme can be set in `config.yml`.
+If no default is set, the Ansible provisioner will attempt to activate a theme whose name matches the project hostname (usually the containing directory).
+So a project spun up in `xyzco` will attempt to activate the theme in `xyzco/site/wp-content/xyzco/`.
+These settings help prevent white-screens when restoring a project which uses versioned theme directories.

 The base box was generated from the [ideasonpurpose/basic-wordpress-box](https://github.com/ideasonpurpose/basic-wordpress-box) project.